 Why are there multiple instances of Microsoft Edge?

 Unlike in the early days, every browser runs multiple instances.
-Each of the tabs is a process, and so is the extension or anything else that is running with the primary process.
+Each tab is a process, as is the extension or anything else running with the primary process.
 If you are streaming any video service like Netflix, you should also see Media Foundation Protected Pipeline EXE in the list.

-If you kill any of the subprocesses, you may also see one or more of the tabs closed or an extension crash.
-However, make sure you don’t have any unsaved work, else you may not be able to recover.
+If you kill any of the subprocesses, you may also see one or more tabs closed or an extension crash.
+However, make sure you don’t have any unsaved work; otherwise, you may not be able to recover.

-This approach makes sure that if one of the tabs crashes, the rest of the tabs remain open.
+This approach ensures that if one of the tabs crashes, the rest remain open.
 Earlier, if any of the tabs used to crash, it took down all the complete browser.
 This resulted in the loss of work and work which was not saved or was in between of something.
-Using thread made it simple, but it can be overwhelming to see so many for a regular user.
+Using thread made it simple, but seeing so many for a regular user can be overwhelming.

 What are there multiple instances of Microsoft Edge Update?